 We have been incredibly grateful to receive the support from locals, the region, and the nation.
 Gatlinburg is a special area, and we are proud to call it home.
 Tennessee is known as the “Volunteer State,” and the community has been proving that this motto endures!

-On December 2nd, just a few days after the fire, a telethon was held to raise money for victims and to support the rebuilding effort.
+On December 2nd, just a few days after the fire, a telethon was held to raise money.
+This was for victims and to also support the rebuilding effort.
 Celebrities, including Kenny Chesney and Dolly Parton, participated in this marvelous live event.
-Dolly Parton, the owner of “Dollywood” and a well known local, is also planning a December 13th telethon to raise additional money to support the victims.
+Dolly Parton, the owner of “Dollywood” and a well known local, is also planning a December 13th telethon.
+This is to raise additional money to support the victims.

 Also on December 2nd, most area schools reopened and began holding classes again.
 It’s important to immediately start the process of getting back to normal, especially for the affected families.

-Teams from Atlanta and Colorado have traveled to Great Smoky Mountains National Park have gathered to assist in surveying the damage to the Park and to help begin the rebuilding process.
+Teams from Atlanta and Colorado have traveled to Great Smoky Mountains National Park.
+They have gathered to assist in surveying the damage to the Park and to also help begin the rebuilding process.

-Pigeon Forge was partially evacuated for one night only.
+Partial evacuations in Pigeon Forge lasted one day.
 This area immediately reopened for business.
 Visitors and locals alike have been very grateful for the quick return to normal in the Pigeon Forge area.
 Restaurants, stores, and service providers are open and ready to serve.
-Pigeon Forge has become a donation center, and many donations that are pouring into the area to support victims and assist in the rebuilding process are being staged here.
-A distribution center has been set up, and any displaced local resident can come to receive aid.
+Pigeon Forge has become a donation center.
+Many donations that are pouring into the area to support victims and assist in the rebuilding process are being staged here.
+A distribution center has also been set up, and any displaced local resident can come to receive aid.

-For those in need of entertainment to take their minds off this tragedy, Winterfest, with shows at local theaters in Pigeon Forge, continues.
-This is an excellent way for visitors and locals alike to take a break and remember all the great attractions and entertainment options that our area provides.
+In need of entertainment to take their minds off this tragedy?
+Winterfest, with shows at local theaters in Pigeon Forge, continues.
+This is an excellent way for visitors and locals alike to take a break.
+They can remember all the great attractions and entertainment options that our area provides.

-Sevier County Humane Society set up an emergency shelter at the Sevier County Fairground to care for animals displaced by the fires.
-Every member of the family is important, and it is heartwarming to see man’s best friend being taken care of.
+Sevier County Humane Society set up an emergency shelter at the Sevier County Fairground.
+This is to care for animals displaced by the fires.
+Every member of the family is important.
+It is heartwarming to see man’s best friend being taken care of.

 Great Smoky Mountain National Park